jossM/manga_scraping/README.md

 - `zip -r ~/manga_scraping.zip *`
 - `aws s3 cp ~/manga_scraping.zip s3://manga-scraping/code.zip`

-##Architecture
-- Created several subnet with Internet Gateway in different AZ in us east 1.
+## Architecture
+- Created a Dynamodb table for db.
-- Using lambda to execute with code from zip on s3. (see zip creation above)
+- Using a lambda function to execute with code from zip on s3. (see zip creation above).

-- Created a Dynamodb table and added an endpoint in the VPC for lambda to access it.
-- Created lambda using the file on s3 and set appropriate variable environment.
-(see full list in config.)
+- /!\ Could not set the lambda in a VPC with an internet gateway as the gateway was unavailable to the lambda worker.